-59% of marketers believe that hybrid will be a decisive format in their 2021 marketing strategy according to a Sleek Event survey.
-Hybrid events are a major challenge for all event organizers in the coming years.
+59% of marketers believe that hybrid will be a THE format in 2021's marketing strategy according to a Sleek Event's (event agency) survey.
+Hybrid events are a major challenge for all event organizers in the upcoming years.
 Heralded as a way to stay connected with face-to-face attendees while increasing online capacity, it could be the perfect format.
 Nevertheless, hybrid events are complex and therefore require more planning than physical or virtual ones.

-👌 Deliver a successful experience for all stakeholders.
+👌 Deliver a successful experience for all your stakeholders

-The hybrid event brings higher degrees of complexity, which are felt at every level: for the organizers (how to create a unified and synchronized experience), the participants (how to interact with the speakers or other participants remotely, or in-person), and the rest (how to highlight the speakers, the video capture, or how to manage the catering...).
+The hybrid event brings higher degrees of complexity, which are felt at every level: for the organizers (how to create a unified and synchronized experience), the participants (how to interact with the speakers or other participants remotely, or in-person), and for the rest (how to highlight the speakers, the retransmission of the event or how to manage the catering...).

-The challenge is therefore real: how to create the ideal event that will unify all these variables into a single synergy?
+The challenge is therefore real: how to create the ideal event that will convert all these variables into synergy?

 🎯 Find the right platform for your needs

-In order to be as efficient as possible, you need to establish a list of event goals: get qualified leads, increase your brand awareness, create partnerships...
+In order to be as efficient as possible, you need to establish a list of event goals: get qualified leads, increase your brand awareness, build partnerships...

 With these objectives in mind, define the essential features (the must-haves) and those that are nice to have, but not essential (the nice-to-haves).
 For example, if your goal is to get your guests to meet, you will need a matchmaking feature for your remote audience (must-have) and meeting room generation (must-have) more than a chat integrated into the event (nice-to-have).